Zoé Talon du Cayla: Relationship with the king

 In 1821 the king had the Château de Saint-Ouen, north of Paris, razed and rebuilt by the architect Jacques-Marie Huvé; the first stones were laid 2 May 1821, in the presence of the king and the comtesse.
 The old château had been the site of the signing of papers that restored the brother of Louis XVI to the throne of France.
 It was decorated and furnished out of Louis XVIII's pocket, without a trace in the official budget of the Maison du Roi, and completed by the end of 1822, when Mme de Cayla officially "purchased" it from the architect, 29 October 1822.
 The King's house-warming gift was a dessert service of Sèvres porcelain painted with views of the new château.

 She was also the avenue through which office-seekers could find places.
 After the death of her royal patron in 1824 she turned her attention to agriculture, raising a new breed of sheep named in her honour, from a long-haired Nubian ram that had been presented to her by Muhammad Ali, viceroy of Egypt.
 She supported the pile carpet manufactory of Savonnerie in its last independent days before it was absorbed by the Gobelins in 1826.

+Later life

 During a visit which she paid to London in 1829, Greville observed in his diary:

 She must have been good-looking in her youth; her countenance is lively, her eyes are piercing, clear complexion, and very handsome hands and arms; but the best part about her seemed to be the magnificent pearls she wore, though these are not so fine as Lady Conyngham's.

+Death

 She died in 1852 at her château of Saint-Ouen.

+Legacy

 Among gardeners, her name is commemorated in the Rose 'Comtesse du Cayla', not in fact a rose of her period, but instead a China rose raised by Pierre Guillot in 1902.